 - Upload and Prepare Your Instagram Posts

 Third-party Instagram scheduling tools typically offer you a personal dashboard where you can schedule your content.
 You may see options to create new posts or bulk upload content or files from your computer, Google Drive, or Dropbox, or other sources.
-In addition, you may be able to edit photos, write captions or add first comments to your schedule posts.
+In addition, you may be able to edit photos and videos, write captions, or add first comments to your schedule posts.
 Some tools let you research and add hashtags and decorate your posts with emojis to boost their visual appeal.

 - Schedule Your Posts

-Once you're satisfied with your photos and captions, you're ready to schedule your post.
-Some tools let you select "post now," which sends the post to your Instagram account right away.
+Once you're satisfied with your captions, photos and videos, you're ready to schedule your post.
+Some tools let you select "post now," which sends the post to your Instagram account right away and other tools allow you to send them in chronological order.
 You can also select a date and time for a future post.
-At this point, your content is placed into a queue and will automatically post to your Instagram account at the allotted time.
+At this point, your content is placed into a queue and will automatically post to your Instagram account at the correct time.

 With some tools, you may have the option to drag-and-drop content if you want to adjust the timing of scheduled posts.
 Other tools may have a preview of your Instagram account page.
 This helps you visualize the appearance of your Instagram page and perfect your aesthetic.